 After dinner, hike up Mount Victoria for views across the city; it’s especially beautiful at sunset.

 Having left Windy Welly behind after your cruise across the Cook Strait, (keep an eye out for dolphins!), you may be surprised to find that the breeze is warmer on the South Island; Marlborough is home to great weather and Nelson is the town that gets the most sunlight in the whole of NZ!

-Some may say this is where the trip really starts… I don’t recommend skipping the North Island completely unless you are really tight for time (and you can read more about that in this post.)
+Some may say this is where the trip really starts… I beg to differ.
+I really don’t recommend skipping the North Island unless you are very tight for time, but shorter itineraries are advised at the end of this post.

 Day 13: The Sounds & Nelson

 Take the early morning ferry from Wellington to Picton.
 From here you can take a cruise of Marlborough Sounds, or from Havelock you can cruise the Pelorus Sounds.

 Continue on to Nelson, stop for lunch and a wander before sleeping near Marahau, the gateway to Abel Tasman National Park.
 There is a great campsite on the coast called McKee Memorial Domain, which, at the time of writing, costs just $6pp per night.

 Related: Cruising Marlborough Sounds

 Day 14: Abel Tasman National Park

 Hike part of one of New Zealand’s most popular tracks: The Abel Tasman Coastal Track.